 As our furry loved ones age it is important to get wellness checks every year.
 We have in-house bloodwork machines that we can use to make sure their organs are staying healthy.
 We can also monitor their heart function with electrocardiogram and blood pressure readings.
 We have medications and prescription food to aid in the fight against arthritis.
 Have an aged loved one going under anesthesia?
 No worries, we use up-to-date, geriatric-safe anesthetic.
 We continually monitor your pet's heart and lung function throughout the entire procedure.

 Since a microchip is a permanent form of identification, it offers more protection than just an identification tag.
 Microchipping pets is becoming very popular in both small and large animals.
 A small microchip (inserted with a needle) is placed between the shoulder blades, underneath the skin.
 The small microchip has a specific identification number for each individual animal.
 If your pet gets loose, any vet or shelter can scan for the microchip.
-The staff member can look up the number by either calling the microchip company or using their website, which will have your pet's information.
-The hospital or shelter will contact HVH, and we will call you so your family can be reunited with your pet as soon as possible.
+After the microchip has been placed, you will register it under your name with all of your information.
+That way if your pet happens to get away from you, they can be safely returned to you as quick as possible.

 Routine Elective Surgical Services

 The doctors at Huntington Veterinary Hospital routinely and precisely perform surgeries such as ovariohysterectomies (spay), neuters, and lumpectomies.
 The staff at HVH recommends getting your pet spayed or neutered at around six months of age.
 Spaying decreases the chance of your pet getting mammary cancer.
 Spaying also eliminates the chance of the life-threatening condition, pyometra.
 Neutering decreases the chance of territory marking, roaming, and testicular cancer.
 Elective surgeries such as feline declaw, puppy dewclaw removal, and tails docking are also routinely done at Huntington Veterinary Hospital.